-It is a great help to have admin support at our office in Hampshire.
-If you live close by maybe you could help when we mail about the magazine, or are preparing for the conference.
+It is a great help to have admin support at our office.
+If you live close by maybe you could help when we mail out the magazine, or are preparing for the conference.
 There may also be more regular opportunities to help with the office routine.

 Join the support team at our conference